VictorYuanY/n8n-ai-RAG/VYOrderbook.md

 Use this mapping to dynamically generate the appropriate SQL filter based on the customer requested by the user.

 ------

+## Step-by-Step Thinking Logic for Writing SQL for `fna.fna_bronze.vw_gob_chatbot_ny` Dataset

+this table contains "next year" orders standing at current year moment. this table is relatively easy and only has OOH values.
+Please use the same sql logic for this table as **fna.fna_bronze.vw_gob_chatbot**.

 **Knowledge Document: Understanding the Orderbook Report**